paul-franke/FileFilter/README.md

 # FileFilter
 Filter out a series of consecutive lines

 This program can be used to filter out a series of consecutive lines.
-This text to be filtered is supplied via StdIn.
+The text to be filtered is supplied via StdIn.
-This text to be filtered out is read from a file.
+The text to be filtered out is read from a file.

 Note: All white space is ignored

 Sample invocation: FilterFile -f filter.txt < FileToBeFiltered.txt.

 Pre run contents:

 FileToBeFiltered.txt
 1